NewOrbit/Sample.DevContainer/README.md

 Creating the dev container *first* allows you to use an image with the functions cli already installed.
 For .Net 5 and Functions, there is no pre-built image, but there is this handy dockerfile: https://github.com/Azure/azure-functions-docker/blob/dev/host/3.0/buster/amd64/dotnet/dotnet-isolated/dotnet-isolated-core-tools.Dockerfile.
 However, it turns out the core tools also require netcoreapp 3.1 so I have added that to the Dockerfile.

+# Cosmos DB
+The Linux emulator here is in preview and is limited.
+We are back to the joy of certificates.
+I have avodied that (so far) in this code by setting some dangerous options to use Gateway mode and not checking SSL certs.
+That's not ideal and you may need to do the more complex things with certificates and IP addresses :( For the IP address, you will probably want to use docker-compose's network abilities to lock a specific IP address to that container, at least for the intra-container traffic, rather than doing it differently on each dev machine.